google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 <a href="#video_preload_attribute">Video preload attribute</a>
       </td>
       <td rowspan=3>
-Simple to use for a unique file hosted on a web server
+Simple to use for a unique file hosted on a web server.
       </td>
       <td>
-Browser may completely ignore the attribute
+Browsers may completely ignore the attribute.
       </td>
     <tr>
       <td>
-Resource fetching starts when HTML document has been completely loaded and parsed
+Resource fetching starts when the HTML document has been completely loaded and parsed.
       </td>
     </tr>
     <tr>
       <td>
-MSE ignores preload attribute on media element because app is responsible for providing media to MSE
+MSE ignores the preload attribute on media elements because the app is responsible for providing media to MSE.
       </td>
     </tr>
     <tr>